OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 #### Step 1: Update Nitro on nodes and validators

-To ensure compatibility with the new ArbOS version, the Orbit chain's nodes need an upgrade.

 **Validators** should be the first to receive this update.
 It's crucial to upgrade the software on validator nodes to the latest Nitro version supporting the new ArbOS before proceeding to set a new Wasm Module Root (step 2).
 Chain owners should prioritize this to ensure their validators are equipped with the necessary updates.